 Silk scarves, dyed manually with the tie & dye technique.
 In India this is called Bandhani.
 Small pieces of fabric are tied off in a pattern.
 The scarf is then dyed.
 The bound parts remain unpainted and reveal the pattern after coloring.
 Read more..

 The tie & dye technique (tying & dyeing) is especially popular in India and Japan.
 In India it is called Bandhani and in Japan Shibori.
 The principle is the same: pieces of fabric are tied with a thread or stitched together.
 The substance is then immersed in a dye bath.
 When the fabric is dry, all threads are pulled apart and removed in an instant.
 The unpainted parts now reveal the pattern.

-Bandhani is milimeter work and has been practiced in India for hundreds of years by a specific community: the Khatri.
+Bandhani has been practiced in India for hundreds of years by a specific community: the Khatri.
 Bandhani is part of their traditional costumes that they now only wear on festive occasions.
 Black and red are the typical basic colors.
-Today they make scarves in all colors of the rainbow for the commercial market.
-There is also more and more experimentation with new designs and combinations of techniques.
+Today they make scarves in all colors and new designs for the commercial market.